nagendragpu/NoteTakingApp/README.md

 update note
 delete note

-In future i ll add dropbox implementation if u any suggestion pull request are always welcome!
+In future i ll add dropbox implementation if u hv any suggestion pull request are always welcome!

 Any Question/Queries send email to nagendragpu@gmail.com